kyleshu/dRAID/FIO/README.md

 ## Prerequisite

-You must complete all the CloudLab setup steps under `setup` before you proceed to any FIO experiments.
+You must complete all the CloudLab setup steps under `setup/` before you proceed to any FIO experiments.